Joe Milton: New England Patriots

 Milton was selected by the New England Patriots in the sixth round (193rd overall) of the 2024 NFL draft.
 The Patriots obtained the pick by trading quarterback Mac Jones to the Jacksonville Jaguars.
 Milton signed his rookie contract with the Patriots on May 10, 2024.
 Milton was named the third-string quarterback behind Jacoby Brissett and fellow rookie Drake Maye to start the 2024 season.

 On January 5, 2025, Milton made his professional debut in the season finale against the Buffalo Bills after relieving Maye, who departed after the opening drive.
 Milton finished 22-of-29 for 241 yards and accounted for two touchdowns as the Patriots won 23–16, knocking them out of contention for the first overall pick in the 2025 NFL draft.

 Dallas Cowboys

 On April 3, 2025, the Patriots traded Milton to the Dallas Cowboys along with a 2025 seventh-round pick in exchange for a 2025 fifth-round pick.
+In a backup role to Dak Prescott, he appeared in four games.
+He passed for 183 yards, one touchdown, and two interceptions.

+On August 31, 2026, Dallas waived Milton and re-signed him back to the practice squad after he lost the backup job to Sam Howell.